-4. Fasten the link arms
+3. Fasten the link arms Align the door

-A. Fasten the link arms to the lugs on the operating channels according to the illustration.
+A. Fasten together the link arms on the door and the lugs on the operating channels according to the illustration.

-- B. Make sure you are placing the bolts through the centered holes on the link arms. - C. Do not excessively tighten the bolts.
+B. Make sure you are placing the bolts through the the link arms.